MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/python-code-examples-for-the-windows-store-submission-api.md

 author: mcleanbyron
 ms.assetid: 8AC56AAF-8D8C-4193-A6B3-BB5D0669D994
 description: Use the Python code examples in this section to learn more about using the Windows Store submission API.
-title: Python code examples for the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Python code examples for the submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article